 A list of common KPIs for healthcare practices

-- Patient no-show rate: Number of patients who miss appointments without providing more than 24 hours notice.
+- Patient no-show rate: Patients who miss appointments without more than 24 hours’ notice.

-- Accounts receivable >120 days: Percentage of claims with outstanding balances that is over 120 days within 1 rolling year.
+- Accounts receivable >120 days: Claims with outstanding balances over 120 days within 1 rolling year.

-- Insurance payment rate: Percentage of claims with insurance payment received within 45 days of service.
+- Insurance payment rate: Claims paid by insurers within 45 days of service.

-- eRx rate: Percentage of medications sent electronically in the last 30 days.
+- eRx rate: Medications sent electronically in the last 30 days.

-- Time in EHR: Minutes per patient spent in documentation, patient history review ordering labs and prescriptions.
+- Time in EHR: Minutes per patient spent on documentation, patient history review, ordering labs, and prescriptions.

 - Manual billing: Staff hours spent on manual billing activities per provider.